27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A warm landing zone that adds texture and function.

 Label bottles on the bottom or use subtle tags to keep the look clean.
 Rinse the caddy weekly so it stays fresh.
 Avoid too many products on display.
 The shower becomes a relaxing zone instead of a cluttered one.
-It is a simple change that looks polished.

 Tips